Skip to content

 Western Illinois Univ.1

 Counties of interest used in estimate include: Bond, Clark, Clinton, Coles, Crawford, Cumberland, Edgar, Effingham, Fayette, Jersey, La Salle, Madison, Monroe, Montgomery, Moultrie, Randolph, Shelby, St. Clair and Winnebago in Illinois.
-Clay, Fayette, Hamilton, Hancock, Harrison, Hendricks, Henry, Johnson, Madison, Marion, Morgan, Owen, Parke, Putnam, Rush, Shelby, Sullivan, Union, Vermillion, Vigo and Wayne in Indiana.
+Clark, Clay, Fayette, Hamilton, Hancock, Harrison, Hendricks, Henry, Johnson, Madison, Marion, Morgan, Owen, Parke, Putnam, Rush, Shelby, Sullivan, Union, Vermillion, Vigo and Wayne in Indiana.
 Allen, Bourbon, Cherokee, Crawford, Douglas, Franklin, Johnson, Leavenworth, Linn, Miami, Woodson and Wyandotte in Kansas.
 Boone, Boyd, Bracken, Campbell, Greenup, Kenton, Lewis, Mason and Pendleton in Kentucky.
 Allegany, Baltimore, Carroll, Frederick, Garrett, Harford, Howard, Montgomery and Washington in Maryland.
 Allegan, Cass, Hillsdale, Ionia, Jackson, Kalamazoo, Kent, Lenawee, Mackinac, Macomb, Mecosta, Missaukee, Monroe, Newaygo, Oakland, Ottawa, Saginaw, St. Clair, Washtenaw and Wayne in Michigan.
 Barry, Barton, Bates, Benton, Boone, Callaway, Cedar, Christian, Cole, Cooper, Crawford, Dade, Dallas, Dent, Greene, Henry, Howard, Iron, Jasper, Jefferson, Laclede, Lawrence, Mcdonald, Moniteau, Montgomery, Newton, Perry, Pettis, Phelps, Polk, Pulaski, Saline, St. Charles, St. Clair, St. Francois, St. Louis, Ste.
 Genevieve, Stone, Taney, Texas, Vernon, Warren, Washington, Webster and Wright in Missouri.
-Adams, Allen, Ashland, Ashtabula, Athens, Auglaize, Belmont, Brown, Butler, Carroll, Champaign, Clark, Clermont, Clinton, Columbiana, Coshocton, Crawford, Cuyahoga, Darke, Delaware, Erie, Fairfield, Fayette, Franklin, Gallia, Geauga, Greene, Guernsey, Hamilton, Hancock, Hardin, Harrison, Highland, Hocking, Holmes, Huron, Jackson, Jefferson, Knox, Lake, Lawrence, Licking, Logan, Lorain, Lucas, Madison, Mahoning, Marion, Medina, Meigs, Mercer, Miami, Monroe, Montgomery, Morgan, Morrow, Muskingum, Noble, Ottawa, Paulding, Perry, Pickaway, Pike, Portage, Preble, Putnam, Richland, Ross, Sandusky, Scioto, Seneca, Shelby, Stark, Summit, Trumbull, Tuscarawas, Union, Van Wert, Vinton, Warren, Washington, Wayne, Wood and Wyandot in Ohio.
+Adams, Allen, Ashland, Ashtabula, Athens, Auglaize, Belmont, Brown, Butler, Carroll, Champaign, Clark, Clermont, Clinton, Columbiana, Coshocton, Crawford, Cuyahoga, Darke, Defiance, Delaware, Erie, Fairfield, Fayette, Franklin, Fulton, Gallia, Geauga, Greene, Guernsey, Hamilton, Hancock, Hardin, Harrison, Henry, Highland, Hocking, Holmes, Huron, Jackson, Jefferson, Knox, Lake, Lawrence, Licking, Logan, Lorain, Lucas, Madison, Mahoning, Marion, Medina, Meigs, Mercer, Miami, Monroe, Montgomery, Morgan, Morrow, Muskingum, Noble, Ottawa, Paulding, Perry, Pickaway, Pike, Portage, Preble, Putnam, Richland, Ross, Sandusky, Scioto, Seneca, Shelby, Stark, Summit, Trumbull, Tuscarawas, Union, Van Wert, Vinton, Warren, Washington, Wayne, Williams, Wood and Wyandot in Ohio.
 Delaware and Ottawa in Oklahoma.
 Adams, Allegheny, Armstrong, Beaver, Berks, Blair, Bradford, Butler, Cambria, Cameron, Carbon, Centre, Clarion, Clearfield, Clinton, Columbia, Crawford, Cumberland, Dauphin, Elk, Erie, Fayette, Forest, Greene, Huntingdon, Indiana, Jefferson, Juniata, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, Mckean, Mercer, Mifflin, Monroe, Montour, Northampton, Northumberland, Perry, Potter, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Venango, Warren, Washington, Westmoreland, Wyoming and York in Pennsylvania.
 Tazewell in Virginia.
 Addison in Vermont.
-Brown in Wisconsin.
+Brown and Winnebago in Wisconsin.

 Get in touch